sonnyparlin/sonnyparlin.github.com/_posts/2020-10-24-if-anyone-else-has-samsung-galaxy-book.md

 fi
 ```

-<p>I'm pretty sure that's it, it took me 3 days to come up with all this and browsing various forums and solutions.
-The only thing I've noticed is that if the headphones are plugged in when you boot up, you may have to log in as root and manually type:</p>
+I'm pretty sure that's it, it took me 3 days to come up with all this and browsing various forums and solutions.
+The only thing I've noticed is that if the headphones are plugged in when you boot up, you may have to log in as root and manually type:

 ```bash
 /usr/local/bin/headphones
 ```

-<p>And that will solve the problem.
+And that will solve the problem.
 If you boot up without headphones, turn on some music then plug your headphones in, it should switch over and give you sound.
-I hope this helps someone.</p>
+I hope this helps someone.